joeypiccola/gitpitches/work/puppet/PITCHME.md

 ### Classifications & Scoping

-Think @color[#4169E1](GPO) WMI filtering and item level targeting on @color[#FF0000](steroids) with greater granularity and control.
+Think @color[#4169E1](GPO) WMI filtering and item level targeting on @color[#FF0000](steroids).
+Provides greater granularity and control.

 @ol[](false)
-All jump hosts configured the same way.
+- All jump hosts configured the same way.
-ALl jump hosts in DEN3 configured the same way.
+- ALl jump hosts in DEN3 configured the same way.
-All jump hosts in DEN3 for team USB configured the same way.
+- All jump hosts in DEN3 for team USB configured the same way.
-ALl jump hosts in DEN3 for team USB in
+- ALl jump hosts in DEN3 for team USB in
 @ol[]

 ---